 * How many times do your heating and air conditioning repairman visit your property for repairs?
 While visiting your property should be the least of your concerns when hiring Heating And Air, it is actually one of the most important considerations.
 A good HVAC contractor would be able to estimate the number of visits needed to fix the issue.
 Thus, this will help them compute your heating and air repair bill accurately.
 If your heating and air conditioning unit is a “short-timer,” an estimate of up to three months would suffice.

 * Will your heating and air repair bill increase if I replace the heating and air conditioning unit with a more energy-efficient model?
 This is a big consideration because you will have to spend more money updating your HVAC system in the long run.
 But, it is not just the upgrade that matters.
 You also have to consider the estimated amount of energy needed to operate the HVAC system.
 If your system runs on electricity, you may need to pay more to update it.

 * How much will the replacement cost to my heating and air conditioning repair bills?
 An accurate calculation of your heating and air conditioning repair bills can be quite difficult if you have no idea of the average costs of replacement parts and labor.
 A contractor will be able to provide you with an estimate based on the information that you provided.
 He will also advise you of various options you have regarding your heating and air repair costs.

 * Will my insurance company help, pay for the heating and air conditioning repair?
-As long as you have the policy documents, you can ask your heating and air repair contractor whether they will cover the expenses for the replacement or repair of your air conditioning unit.
+As long as you have the policy documents, you can ask your heating and air repair contractor whether they will cover the expenses for replacing or repairing your air conditioning unit.
 Some contractors offer their customers insurance coverage to cover their heating and air repair systems’ repair costs.
 This type of coverage is normally only offered to experienced contractors.